AgarwalKritik/AgarwalKritik/README.md

 <h2 align="center">Hello there!
-My name is Kritik Agarwal. 👋🤓</h2>
+My name is Kritik Agarwal.</h2>
-<p align="center">I am a 2nd Year undergraduate student at CMR University - School of Engineering & Technology, Bengaluru.
-I am interested in App Development, Competitive Programming,and many other things.
+<p align="center">I am a 3rd Year undergraduate student at CMR University - School of Engineering & Technology, Bengaluru.
+I am interested in Competitive Programming,and many other things.
 In my spare time, I like to explore things which sparks my interest.</p>

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 <p align="center">